feyil/DesignPatternsCSharp/README.md

 * Can either give builder a constructor or return it via a static function
 * To make builder fluent, return this
 * Different facets of an object can be built with different builders working in tandem via a base class

+### Factories

+* A factory method is a static method that creates objects
+* A factory can take care of object creation
+* A factory can be external or reside inside the object as an inner class
+* Hierarchies of factories can be used to create related objects